Enigma-Mre/Enigma-Mre/README.md

 - 👋 Hi, I’m @Enigma-Mre
 - 👀 I’m interested in coding, gaming and nerdy stuff.
-- 🌱 I’m currently learning coding as it is one of the skils I need to know for the job I want.
+- 🌱 I’m currently learning coding as it is one of the skills I need to know for the job I want.